Trusted By:

 2 Part Course | Acquire in depth knowledge of effective negotiating strategies, the equity bridge, completion accounts or locked box, ESG as a negotiating tool and the working capital delta and more

-A one-day course presented in two half-day live webinars from 2:30pm to 6:15pm SGT time
+A one-day course presented over two-half days in a virtual class from 2:30pm to 6:15pm SGT time

 Part One